nystrom/jl0/README.md

 Run `julia main.jl` to get the JL0 REPL.

-If you type an expression in the REPL, you should see some information on how it is parsed, how it is lowered, and how it is evaluated on the stack machine.
+If you type an expression in the REPL, and it should print a value.
-The final thing it prints is the result.

 You can type `:q` into the REPL to quit.